Where To Stay In Cape Town (Top Picks For Every Traveler)

 Where to Stay in Cape Town for First Timers

 If it’s your first time, stay near the V&A Waterfront.
-It’s safe, central, and easy to navigate.
+I love how it’s safe, central, and easy to navigate.
 You’ll find restaurants, shopping, and tour departures right outside your door.
 Plus, the waterfront views are unbeatable.

 📍 Budget Option: MOJO Hotel – Affordable, modern rooms, complete with a vibrant food market downstairs and communal spaces that make it easy to meet fellow travelers.